ItzLaw/ShiftManager/DEPLOYMENT_TROUBLESHOOTING.md

 ```

 ### Vercel Configuration
-The `vercel.json` now properly handles:
+The `vercel.json` now uses a simple configuration:
-- Static files (JS, CSS, images) are served directly
-- API routes (`/api/*`) are routed to the server
-- All other routes fall back to the server
+- All routes are handled by the server
+- No complex static file routing needed

 ### API Service
-The `api-service.js` now includes:
-- Better error handling and debugging
-- Automatic URL detection for production/development
+The API service is now:
+- **Inline** in the HTML file
+- No external file dependencies
-- Fallback mechanism if the service fails to load
+- Guaranteed to load with the page
+- Better performance (no additional HTTP request)

 ## Environment Variables Required